VORTEX COUNCIL MEMBERS

 Circe Sturm (Chair)

 Circe hails from the great state of Texas, where she first started acting in her hometown of Houston at the age of nine.
 When she first moved to Austin in the late 1980s, one of her first stage projects was with The VORTEX in its first season.
-Decades later, she still works in theatre, film and commercials but also enjoys doing improv and voice over Some of her favorite local theatre credits include Mary in The Language Archive, Claire in Proof, Puck in A Midsummer Night's Dream, Amy Lee Fullernoy in Lone Star, Babbette in Jessica Kubzansky's original play, Inventory, and The Re-Set Project with Asaf Ronen and Lucky Chaos Theatre Company.
+Decades later, she still works in theatre, film and commercials but also enjoys doing improv and voice over.
+Some of her favorite local theatre credits include The Language Archive, Proof, A Midsummer Night's Dream, Lone Star, Jessica Kubzansky's original play Inventory, and The Re-Set Project with Asaf Ronen and Lucky Chaos Theatre Company.
 Circe is lucky to count The VORTEX as one of her creative homes and to have the opportunity to serve on its Council.
-She also loves her day job.
-She is a professor of cultural anthropology at the University of Texas at Austin, the same place where she once earned her undergraduate degree.
+She also loves her day job as a professor of cultural anthropology at the University of Texas at Austin, the same place where she once earned her undergraduate degree.
 In addition to acting, she enjoys writing creative non-fiction, and has published two award winning books, some short form memoir and poetry.

 Christine has served on The VORTEX Council since 2017.
 Christine is a playwright, producer, performer, and the Founding Artistic Director of Color Arc Productions.
 The first public reading of Christine's play A Girl Named Sue was held at The VORTEX in 2016.
 In 2017, A Girl Named Sue won the Austin Critics Table Award for Best New Play.
 In December 2017, Christine’s play People of Color Christmas, directed by The VORTEX's Associate Artistic Producer Rudy Ramirez, became the first production to tour the City of Austin's Cultural Centers (Asian American Resource Center, Mexican American Cultural Center, and Dougherty Arts Center).
 Christine is partnering with The VORTEX's Tyler Mabry for her next work, Romeo & Katrina: A New American Musical Set in Post-Katrina New Orleans.